spierala/mini-rx-store/README.md

 #### FYI: How the Feature API works

 Also the `Feature` API makes use of Redux:
-Each Feature is registered in the Store (Single Source of Truth) and is part of the global App State.
+Each feature is registered in the Store (Single source of truth) and is part of the global application state.
 Behind the scenes `Feature` is creating a default reducer, and a default action in order to update the feature state.
 When you use `setState()` or when the feature´s effect completed, then MiniRx dispatches the default action, and the default reducer will update the feature state accordingly.

-See the default Action in the Redux Dev Tools:
+See the default action in the Redux Dev Tools:

 ![Redux Dev Tools for MiniRx](.github/images/default-action.gif)